Donald Crowhurst: Departure and deception

 Since leaving, Crowhurst had been deliberately ambiguous in his radio reports of his location.
 Starting on 6 December 1968, he continued reporting vague but false positions; rather than continuing to the Southern Ocean, he sailed erratically in the southern Atlantic Ocean and stopped once in South America to make repairs to his boat, in violation of the rules.
 A great deal of the voyage was spent in radio silence, while his supposed position was inferred by extrapolation based on his earlier reports.
 By early December, based on his false reports, he was being cheered worldwide as the likely winner of the fastest circumnavigation prize, though Francis Chichester privately expressed doubts about the plausibility of Crowhurst's progress.

 After rounding the tip of South America in early February, Moitessier had made a dramatic decision in March to drop out of the race and to sail on towards Tahiti.
-On 22 April 1969, Robin Knox-Johnston was the first to complete the race, leaving Crowhurst supposedly in the running against Tetley for second to finish, and possibly still able to beat Knox-Johnston's time, due to his later starting date.
+On 22 April 1969, Robin Knox-Johnston was the first to complete the race, leaving Crowhurst supposedly in the running against Tetley for second to finish, and still able to beat Knox-Johnston's time, because of his later starting date.
 In reality, Tetley was far in the lead, having long ago passed within 150 nmi of Crowhurst's hiding place; but believing himself to be running neck-and neck with Crowhurst, Tetley pushed his failing boat, also a 40 ft Piver trimaran, to breaking point, and had to abandon ship on 30 May.

 The pressure on Crowhurst had therefore increased, since he now looked certain to win the "elapsed time" race.
 If he appeared to have completed the fastest circumnavigation, his logbooks would be closely examined by experienced sailors, including the experienced and sceptical Chichester, and the deception would probably be exposed.
 It is also likely that he felt guilty about undermining Tetley's genuine circumnavigation so near its completion.
 He had by this time begun to make his way back as if he had rounded Cape Horn.

-Crowhurst ended radio transmissions on 29 June.
-The last logbook entry is dated 1 July.
+Crowhurst made his last radio transmissions on 29 June.
+His last logbook entry is dated 1 July.
 Teignmouth Electron was found adrift, unoccupied, on 10 July.